DaveSenn/ConfigurationPlaceholders/README.md

 You can specify any number of placeholder resolvers `IPlaceholderResolver` in the call to `AddConfigurationPlaceholders`.
 Later added placeholder resolvers `IPlaceholderResolver` will override values from before added placeholder resolvers `IPlaceholderResolver`.

+### Placeholder verification
+By default **ConfigurationPlaceholders** will check if values are provided for all placeholders.
+If there are any missing placeholder values a `ConfigurationPlaceholderMissingException` will be thrown.
+You can change this behavior by passing another `MissingPlaceholderValueStrategy` to `AddConfigurationPlaceholders`.

+The following strategies are available:

+#### VerifyAllAtStartup (**default**)
+Will check if values are provided for all placeholders.
+If there are any missing placeholder values a `ConfigurationPlaceholderMissingException` will be thrown.

+#### Throw
+You can think of this one as a lazy execution version of `VerifyAllAtStartup`.
+A `ConfigurationPlaceholderMissingException` will be thrown when a configuration entry with a missing placeholder value is being accessed.
+If the value never gets accessed, no exception will be thrown.

+#### UseEmptyValue
+Placeholders for which no value is provided will be replaced with an empty string.
+`"Hello, ${MissingValue}"` will result in `"Hello, "`

+#### IgnorePlaceholder
+Placeholders for which no value is provided will not be replaced.
+The resulting value will still contain the placeholder.
+`"Hello, ${MissingValue}"` will result in `"Hello, ${MissingValue}"`

 ### Examples
 You can find some examples using **ConfigurationPlaceholders** [here](https://github.com/DaveSenn/ConfigurationPlaceholders/tree/doc/examples)